Mason-Chow/SysadminDockerComposeLab/docs/README.md

 Upon realizing that WordPress was more unfamiliar to me than I initially anticipated, as well as in the face of time constraints, I decided to switch to PiHole.
 An independent study of WordPress will at some point still be conducted, because it seems like a good thing to know.

-Walkthrough at https://pimylifeup.com/pi-hole-docker/ helped in setup/installation, as well as general background on PiHole.
+Walkthrough at [pimylifeup](https://pimylifeup.com/pi-hole-docker/) helped in setup/installation, as well as general background on PiHole.

-https://github.com/pi-hole/docker-pi-hole also used as reference
+[docker pi-hole Github repo](https://github.com/pi-hole/docker-pi-hole) also used as reference

 ## Installing Docker